brunzefb/git-conflicts-example/readme.md

 Please fork the repo, do not commit here.
 Once cloned, use your favorite git tool to merge 'branch' into 'main'.
-Resolve the conflict.
+Resolve the conflict so you end up with the revion of main (tip) and line3 of tne branch named 'branch'.
+This should take less than 5 min, incl. fork and clone and commit && push of the conflict free merged main.